idvorkin/idvorkin.github.io/_posts/2019-10-11-what-i-wish-knew-at-22.md

 ---
 layout: post
-title: "What I wish I knew at 22.
-Aka.
-Job hunting for early in your career"
+title: "What I wish I knew at 22 and so might you"
 author: "Igor Dvorkin"
 comments: true